vitor-san/True-Friends/README.md

 # True-Friends
 A social network, written in C, that recommends true friendships.
-An college project of Graphs class.
+A college project of Graphs class.